zerodevapp/zerodev-docs/docs/extend-wallets/build-a-plugin.md

 - `validateUserOp`: implements custom validation logic for this plugin.
 The difference between this `validateUserOp` and the Kernel's `validateUserOp` is that the Kernel will "strip" the extra data (e.g. the "mode") from `userOp.signature` before passing it to this `validateUserOp`.

 - `validateSignature`: validates signatures dynamically.
-Only relevant if you want to use this validator as a "default validator," which we will explain later
+Only relevant if you want to use this validator as a "default validator," which we will explain later.

 ### Default Validator